Our Ministry Partner

 Camp Brethren Christian School

 The growth of the CBCS has been consistent since it began in 2009.
 Enrollment in grade Preschool through 8th grade is over 400, including 100+ paying boarding students and on average 30 orphans.
 43 members of teaching staff worked tirelessly to prepare them for the future and also prepared the final grade students for their national exams.
-Again in 2017, despite all students passing their national exam, the school recorded the highest mark ever recorded in the school during previous years.
+The school consistently scores in the top 5% of Primary schools in Kenya.
 We are very grateful to God for what He has helped to achieve in the discipleship ministry in the school.
 All the students had the opportunity to hear about the love of Jesus.
 As they learn this many experienced spiritual healing.
-The orphaned and the destitute have also been blessed to have a place they call home at the orphanage God has given us to get His love in to the hearts of the many kids that would otherwise be lost in the sea of poverty and despair.
+The orphaned and the destitute have also been blessed to have a place they call home at the school God has given us to get His love in to the hearts of the many kids that would otherwise be lost in the sea of poverty and despair.

 4H Program (Hope Homes)

-The 4H (habitat for humanity-style hope homes) is a ministry of CBM that have seen the most disadvantaged families with poor habitats get a descent home.
-Aimed at giving hope to the families and declaring the love of God to them through this program, CBM through God’s grace was able to build four such homes to four families.
+The 4H (habitat for humanity-style hope homes) is a ministry of CBM that has seen the most disadvantaged families with poor habitats get a decent home.
+Aimed at giving hope to the families and declaring the love of God to them through this program, CBM through God’s grace was able to build four such homes for four families.
 Glory to God for huge provision from support through DHI.
 In 2018, CBM and DHI partnered with Paradigm Foundation and since then three more houses have been completed and ground broken for the fourth.

-We would like to thank God for all that have stood with us in this noble task.
+We thank God for all that have stood with us in this noble task.
 To God be the glory!
-In Christ’s Service